 Simon was too mesmerized to turn around, his gaze fixed to the rearview mirror, when the smell hit him: Even with the car windows up, the stench was inhuman, full of long-chain carbon and monomers, cancer and death and somehow scorching heat.

 It was within twenty feet of the car now, slouching ever closer toward him, when it seemed to crumble internally somehow and slumped to the pavement.
 It lay there immobile, huffing its torso up and down, breathing, Simon realized, finally thinking to turn around.
 He could see a little better and realized he was right: Its outer—what… shell?—was still crusting off.

 Then the Burnt Thing raised a decidedly pink and human hand toward the car.

 Headlights crested the hill a quarter-mile away; a truck.

-Simon looked down the predawn light and saw only broken black chunks of (shell) material that radiated an uncomfortable amount of heat.
-The pink hand shook itself and began to pull chunk off itself; it made no noise, but the process looked excruciatingly painful.
+Simon looked down in the predawn light and saw only broken black chunks of (shell) material that radiated an disturbing amount of heat.
+The pink hand shook itself and began to pull more chunks off itself; it made no noise, but to Simon the process looked excruciatingly painful.
 And there, for several minutes, first with one hand and then with both, the Man clawed himself from his Crust.

 After tearing a last chunk from his solar plexus, the man, who had disturbing bottle-green eyes, looked at him, and smiling with a shocking white set of teeth, hissed “Thanks….”
 And keeled over on his side, sending blackened bits everywhere.